Advancing Equity and Racial Justice Through the Federal Government

 - Called for Congress to pass comprehensive voting reform, including essential steps to restore the Voting Rights Act, even if it takes ending the Senate filibuster to get it done.

-Supported health care equity and advanced access to affordable health care
+Advanced health equity and access to affordable health care

-- · Expanded access to zero premium and low-premium health insurance plans for uninsured disadvantaged communities and increased enrollment in quality, affordable health coverage, including 14.5 million people who signed up for insurance through the ACA Marketplaces.
+- Expanded access to zero-premium and low-premium health insurance plans for uninsured disadvantaged communities and increased enrollment in quality, affordable health coverage, including 16.3 million people who signed up for insurance through the ACA Marketplaces.

 - Implemented policies to reduce unacceptably high maternal mortality rates among Black and Native American women.